 The Concierge plan offers the full-service payroll along with employee self-service, onboarding, directories, surveys, as well as support and a resource center, all for $149 per month plus $12 per month per person.

 British software company Sage has also developed a payroll platform that makes it easier for businesses and human resource managers to process employ payments.
 Sporting a quick, four-step pay run, the platform lets you enter hourly or annual pay, and Sage will then handle the rest.

 There are tools to process absence, bonuses, expenses, holiday pay, pensions and student loans.
-Additional features can process federal and state taxes, and there is even a mobile app to manage payroll while on the go.
+Additional features can process PAYE and HMRC tax filing, and there is even a mobile app to manage payroll while on the go.

 More than anything, the software is easy and quick to use – you don’t need any experience or training to get around the user interface.
 However, if you do end up getting confused or experiencing an issue, you can access a 24/7 support service.

-What’s worth noting is that this software is aimed squarely at small and medium-sized businesses with transparent pricing.
+What’s worth noting is that this software is aimed squarely at small and medium-sized businesses in the UK with transparent pricing.